merks/p2repo-sbom/docs/ide-guide.md

 and will be created by the generator, e.g., here `eclipse-sdk`.
-A number `Template` choices are available, but you can change the text to specify specify any valid [command line arguments](cli-guide.md).
+A number `Template` choices are available, but you can change the text to specify any valid [command line arguments](cli-guide.md).

 ![](assets/new-sbom-wizard-main.png)